SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/Menus/Menus.md

 ### Defining actions

 We keep the action blocks simple by sending a message.
 We have to implement them of course, so let's do that.
-Based on the models that we defined earlier in this chapter, the implementation of the actions is fairly straightforward.
+Based on the models that we defined in the previous chapter, the implementation of the actions is fairly straightforward.

 ```
 MailClientPresenter >> newMail